About the Map

 Pois on current map

-Getting the pois to your gps device is accomplished using the normal methods for your device.
-A note for garmin users: some models like the Extra series require that the file starts with Waypoint, like Waypoint2.gpx or Waypoint-my-route.gpx.
+Getting the POI to your GPS device is accomplished using the normal methods for your device.
+A note for Garmin users: some models like the Extra series require that the file start with Waypoint, like Waypoint2.gpx or Waypoint-my-route.gpx.

 Downloads per country